Mortimerp9/MetaDataMover/README.txt

 ----------------------------------------------------------------------

-For example, if you have a bunch of images that you want to move in directories named from the date they were taken, like:
+For example, if you have a bunch of images that you want to move in directories named from the date they were taken at, like:
 2007
    08
      12